Essay-experiments & literary reflections

 Then, the chime of the sweetest silver bell – a sound that was later to induce rabid and fearful salivation.
 We walked through the drizzle to the dining room, where we were met by monks bearing industry-standard kettles; we sat at the grey, scratch resistant tables and were served green tea.

-At that stage of the day – samu-battered and jet-lagged – caffeine would have been sufficient to cast us into ecstasy.
+At that stage in the day – samu-battered and jet-lagged – caffeine would have been sufficient to cast us into ecstasy.
 To our delight, the monks did the rounds again and again, the kettle as attentive to free refills as a coffee carafe in an American diner.
 Then, just as the jitters set in, the arrival of the sweets.

 It was as though the lights had suddenly dimmed; the shoji screens sliding open like the mechanisms of a stage-set, the monks as stealthy and shadowed as bunraku puppeteers.
-Illuminated as pageant, performing for our choosing – there were dorayaki and daifuku (the friends we knew from home), then – tripping on the tongue – wagashi! in shades of pearly pink, powder green, periwinkle, and custard-plum.
-Gleaming blocks of jellied yokan in neoclassical constructions, hard hexagonal higashi like witches’ buttons, plump nerkiri posing as lychees and maple leaves, and hidden within each matcha-dusted mochi – a fresh muscat grape.
+Illuminated as pageant, performing for our choosing – there were dorayaki and daifuku (the friends we knew from home ) then – tripping on the tongue – wagashi! in shades of pearly pink, powder green, periwinkle, and custard-plum.
+Gleaming blocks of jellied yōkan in neoclassical constructions, hard hexagonal higashi like witches’ buttons, plump nerkiri posing as lychees and maple leaves, and hidden within each matcha-dusted mochi – a fresh muscat grape.

 On that fateful morning, our collective gut-brain connection skewed by gruel and sleeplessness, the sweets arrived to save us like a deus ex machina, a sudden spiriting away, a gift beyond our means.
-Each confection had its own special way of attracting our attention – shimmying and saluting, consuming our choosing, competing for the prize of being eaten.
+Each confection had its own special way of attracting attention – shimmying and saluting, consuming our choosing, competing for the prize of being eaten.

 [essay extract - contact MB for more 🍭🍭🍭]